ziggie1984/regolancer/README.md

 reason, it doesn't (liquidity shifted somewhere unexpectedly) the cycle continues.

+# Docker Setup

+In general its recommanded to run regolancer in a normal environment because it is so easy to install as mentioned above.
+However if you want to run it in a docker we also provide the Dockerfile and a docker-compose.yml so that you can easily get started.

 # What's wrong with the other rebalancers

 While I liked probing in `bos`, it has many downsides: gives up quickly on